Whimsy Stick

 Durable catchable lure

-A flirt pole for high prey drive dogs needs a lure the dog can actually catch and shake.
-The lure must survive bite pressure and lateral shaking force session after session.
-It also needs to move convincingly along the ground to trigger the stalk.
+Must survive bite pressure and lateral shaking force session after session.
+Also needs to move convincingly along the ground to trigger the stalk.

 Handleability under load

-A professional flirt pole for dogs has to be controllable when a 70-pound working dog hits the end of the cord at speed.
-The handle needs grip and the length needs to give you enough leverage to change lure direction quickly without losing control.
+Controllable when a 70-pound working dog hits the end of the cord at speed.
+Enough leverage to change lure direction quickly without losing grip.

 3